 I enjoyed the nachos – but was taken aback at first by the “heat”.
 As anyone who knows me well will tell you – I am a wimp when it comes to spicy hot food.
 Afterwards I checked the online menu – and sure enough the dish is clearly labeled with a picture of a “hot” pepper.

 Both the California roll and vegetable tempura were on the happy hour menu.
 We soon discovered that the only difference between the regular menu and happy hour menu was price.
-We had originally thought that we might potentially order an additional item but as it turned out I took a doggie bag home.
+We had originally thought that we might potentially order an additional item but as it turned out I took leftovers home.

 I particularly enjoyed the vegetable tempura.
 It was done just right and it had a very nice assortment of veggies.
 The presentation of all the dishes was very appealing.